Why Volunteer with

 If you’re interested in becoming a CARE volunteer, we invite you to join us now!
 We’ve got an important mission we’re trying to achieve.

 The need to teach the fundamentals of personal financial management has never been greater.
-A recent survey conducted by the FINRA Investor Education Foundation concluded that Americans demonstrate low levels of financial literacy and have difficulty applying financial decision-making skills to real-life situations.
+A survey conducted by the FINRA Investor Education Foundation concluded that Americans demonstrate low levels of financial literacy and have difficulty applying financial decision-making skills to real-life situations.

 Ready to volunteer for CARE?